MrAdityaAlok/ghc-cross-tools/README.md

 - Download GHC from [releases](https://github.com/MrAdityaAlok/termux-ghc-cross-compiler/releases)

-GHC packages have PREFIX (used while building them), embedded into there configuration files.
+GHC packages have PREFIX (used while building them) embedded into there configuration files.
-Therefore, it should be replaced with path to installation directory to make it work from that directory.
+Therefore, it should be replaced with path to the installation directory to make it work from that directory.

 To replace it with another PREFIX use `fix-path.sh` script from this repository.

 Run as:

 ```
-./fix-path.sh <path to directory where GHC has been unpacked/installed>
+./fix-path.sh <path to directory where GHC has been unpacked/installed, i.e GHC ROOT>
 ```